A 2019 Update

-Every IT manager knows that at some point, IT equipment will be offline and need a way to be brought back online.
-Outages are a fact of life in the world of IT infrastructure: some are planned, some are not, and sometimes Mother Nature just decides to give us a test.
+Every Chief Networking Officer(CNO) and Branch Network Manager(BNM) knows that at some point, networks will be offline and they need a way to be brought back online.
+Outages are a fact of life in the world of infrastructure equipment: some are preventable, some are not, and sometimes Mother Nature decides to give us a challenge!

-What is Out-of-Band Management and Why Should the IT Admin Care About It?
+What is Out-of-Band Management and Why Should the CNO Care About It?

-The simplest definition is that OOBM provides access and control of IT assets outside of the production network.
-In most cases, this production network is based on Ethernet, but it could also include devices using InfiniBand and fibre channel.
+The simplest definition of Out of Band Management is that it provides a secondary channel of communication to access and control infrastructure assets of the production network.
+In most cases, this production network is based on Ethernet connection, but it could also include devices using InfiniBand or fiber, whereas OOBM uses console servers, cellular, POTS, broadband, or even MPLS.

-As the name would imply, the primary use of OOBM is access and control of IT infrastructure when the production network is unavailable, such as cases involving unplanned downtime.
-OOBM networks can be 100% dedicated or leveraged hybrid models.
-The type of assets that require OOBM can include the mission critical routers, switches, KVMs, servers, storage, and appliances that serve as the backbone of the IT infrastructure.
+As the name would imply, the primary use-case for Out-Of-Band Management is access and control of the network infrastructure, such as incidents involving unplanned downtime.
+OOBM channels should be 100% dedicated to preserving 24/7 uptime of your network.
+The type of network infrastructure assets requiring OOBM includes mission-critical routers, switches, servers, storage, and telecom appliances that serve as the backbone of companies’ communication framework.

 Where and When do you need Out-of-Band Management?

-OOBM is a core capability that every data center and remote site should have to improve overall performance, support upgrades and local network repairs, and reduce response times for outages.
-However, not every IT asset needs to have OOBM management.
+Out of Band Management is a core capability that every data center and remote site should have to improve overall uptime and remote access to allow for quick response times to remediation efforts and network repairs to reduce and even mitigate outages.
+However, not every IT asset needs to have OOB management.
 So when you are planning your OOBM requirements, you need to consider the following questions:

 - What equipment requires 24/7 visibility and access?